evoheal/EPID-700/README.md

 **NOVELTY**
 * There is not much literature on this topic.
 * The methods applied are new to this area.
-* This study is likely to
+* This study is likely to motivate further research

+**PRACTICALITY**
+* I could follow the methods well enough to conduct this study myself with enough time.
+* The author has carefully considered how much time each step will take.
+* I agree with the assessment that this proposal can be completed in 3 months.
+* The author has demonstrated that they have the prior experience required to successfully conduct this work.

+**IMPACT**
+* The results of this study will be of interest to a broad audience.
+* This study addresses an established public health need.
+* The results of this study are likely to be utilized in future research.

-Peer reviewers must provide at least one sentence of justification for each score.
+Peer reviewers must provide at least **3 sentences** of justification for each score.
 The grade associated with this assignment is for the contribution as a reviewer.
 The peer review score you receive for your own proposal does not affect your grade.

 ## Frequently Asked Questions
 * Will our project be related to our fieldwork or is it up to us what topic we pick?